2023 Guangzhou car attack: Perpetrator

-At 19:36 on the night of the attack, Guangzhou police announced they arrested a suspect, Wen Qingyun (温庆运; April 2000 – 19 April 2024), a then 22-year-old man from Jieyang.
+At 19:36 on the night of the attack, Guangzhou police announced they arrested a suspect, Wen Qingyun (温庆运; April 2000 – 19 April 2024), a 22-year-old man from Jieyang.
 Three days later, he was charged with endangering public safety by dangerous means.
 Red Star News contacted Wen's father, who stated that at about 12:00, his son said he was going out to find friends, and then drove away.

 Wen had no criminal record prior to the attack.
 After graduating from junior college in 2021, he stayed in school to work for half a year, and then returned to Qishi in Dongguan to run a stationery store with his parents.
 Wen did not have a fixed salary, and if he needed money, he asked his mother directly.
 During his first trial, Wen admitted that he presented himself as a "rich second generation" on social platforms to attract women, but was exposed by a blogger in February 2022.

 On the day of the incident, Wen's parents scolded him for irresponsibly spending money by purchasing two packs of cigarettes.
 He then went for a drive in his father's BMW X3.
 The public prosecution agency said that Wen's speed reached 180 km/h on the highway at one point, and that he also punched his card four times on the Huanan Expressway to evade tolls.
 He also smashed the windshield.
 According to Wen's confession, when he was driving to the intersection, he suddenly developed an urge to take his emotions out on others, so he directly accelerated and drove into the crowd.